Cycling route Veluwe Springs and Wetlands

 Route map and cycling junctions

-• Distance: 48 kilometres
+Distance: 48 km

-• Estimated cycling time: 3 hours 11 minutes
+Estimated riding time: 3 hours 11 minutes

-• Ideal for e-bikes and city bikes
+Ideal for: e-bikes and city bikes

-• Along the way, there are several places to stop for coffee, a drink or lunch.
+Along the way: several options for a coffee break or lunch.